 - advised of ways in which such shortcomings might be remedied.

-20.2 The Executive Dean will determine whether to:
+22.2 The Dean, Graduate Research will determine whether to:

 (a) permit the student to continue under specified conditions; or

 22.2.1 A Doctoral student may be offered the opportunity to be admitted to one of the university’s research Master degrees.